tgscan-dev/playwright-pool/README.md

 # Playwright Pool

-A simple, asynchronous browser page pool management library for Python, utilizing Playwright.
-This library makes it easy to manage a pool of browser pages for efficient web scraping, testing, or any other task that requires multiple browser instances.
+A sophisticated, asynchronous browser page pool management library for Python powered by Playwright.
+This library streamlines the handling of multiple browser instances for web scraping, automated testing, and various other tasks that necessitate the use of multiple browser pages.

 ## Features

-- **Asynchronous Design**: Fully asynchronous architecture, making it suitable for I/O-bound tasks.
+- **Asynchronous Design**: Built with a fully asynchronous architecture to cater to I/O-bound operations efficiently.
-- **Flexible Browser Support**: Supports Chromium, Firefox, and WebKit browsers.
+- **Support for Multiple Browsers**: Compatible with Chromium, Firefox, and WebKit browsers, providing flexibility across different web environments.
-- **Customizable**: Allows custom launch and context options for browsers.
+- **Customization Options**: Offers extensive options for customizing browser launch and context settings to meet specific requirements.
-- **Resource Efficient**: Reuses browser pages to minimize resource consumption and improve performance.
+- **Resource Optimization**: Implements page reuse strategies to reduce resource consumption and enhance overall performance.
-- **Metrics Tracking**: Tracks metrics like pool size, acquired count, released count, and page use time for monitoring and debugging.
+- **Metrics Tracking**: Includes comprehensive metrics tracking for pool size, acquisition and release counts, and page utilization time, facilitating easier monitoring and debugging.

 ## Installation

+To install the library, use the following pip command:

 ```bash
 pip install git+https://github.com/tgscan-dev/playwright-pool.git